box/box-content-preview/README.md

 * `npm run build` to generate resource bundles and JS webpack bundles.
 * `npm run watch` to only generate JS webpack bundles on file changes.
 * `npm run test` launches karma tests with PhantomJS.
+* `npm run test -- --src=path/to/src/FILENAME` launches test only for `src/lib/path/to/src/__tests__/FILENAME-test.js` instead of all tests.
-* `npm run test-dev` launches karma tests with PhantomJS for debugging.
+* `npm run debug` launches karma tests with PhantomJS for debugging.
 Open the URL mentioned in the console.
-* `npm run test-file -- FILENAME` launches test for FILENAME-test.js instead of all tests.
+* `npm run debug -- --src=path/to/src/FILENAME` launches debugging for `src/lib/path/to/src/__tests__/FILENAME-test.js` instead of all tests.
+Open the URL mentioned in the console.

 *For more script commands see `package.json`* *Coverage reports are available under reports/coverage*